Mera Peak and Island Peak Climbing via Amphu Laptcha Pass

 -

-Experienced trekkers stepping into technical mountaineering
+Experienced trekkers transitioning into technical mountaineering

 -